 - Added manually after an online donation occurs

-- Recorded when a fundraiser shares a donation page with his friends and includes his recruiter ID in the link
+- Recorded when a fundraiser shares a donation page with their friends and includes their recruiter ID in the link

 - Recorded when people donate via a personal fundraising page

 Donation records can be found from the Finances section or within a person's profile.
 When you are editing a donation record, you can update the fundraiser associated with the record.

 When you are doing a fundraising campaign or an event, tracking codes help you keep an eye on all the donations tied to that specific fundraising.

 Keeping track of your donations is extremely important when you’re running multiple campaigns or events.
 With tracking codes, you can aggregate donations for accounting reconciliation.
 As all transactions aggregate in the Finances section, tracking codes help identify which transaction is tied to which specific campaign or event.

 This feature is only available to accounts on the Organization level plan or above.

 Scheduling an event where people need to purchase tickets to attend can be a great way to reach out to your current and prospective fundraising base.
 You can begin fundraising by charging to attend the event and on the day of the event, make an appeal to encourage people to give more money to your cause.

 There are two ways to sell tickets for an event listed on your website:

 - If tickets are purchased through a third-party website, you can list the ticket price and the URL to purchase tickets by editing the Event settings > Tickets.